-- The soft limit is the number of 1-KiB blocks or the number of files that the user is expected to remain below.
-If a user hits the soft limit, a grace period of 7 days will begin.
-If the user still exceeds the soft limit after the grace period expires, the user will not be able to write to that filesystem until he or she removes files in order to reduce usage. - The hard limit is the number of 1-KiB blocks or the number of files that the user cannot exceed.
-If a user's usage reaches the hard limit, he or she will be immediately unable to write any more data.
+• The soft limit is the number of 1-KiB blocks or the number of files that the user/group/project is expected to remain below.
+If the soft limit is reached, a grace period of 7 days will begin.
+If the user/group/project still exceeds the soft limit after the grace period expires, the user or any user within the group/project will not be able to write to that filesystem until he or she removes files in order to reduce usage.

+• The hard limit is the number of 1-KiB blocks or the number of files that the user/group/project cannot exceed.
+If usage reaches the hard limit, the user or any user within the group/project will be immediately unable to write any more data.

 Note: The administrator can set quotas for the root user.
-However, instead of enforcing these quotas against the root user specifically, they will apply to all users that do not have their own quotas set.
-In other words, setting quotas for the root user will set the default quotas for all normal users and groups.
+However, instead of enforcing these quotas against the root user specifically, they will apply to all users/groups/projects that do not have their own quotas set.
+In other words, setting quotas for the root user/group will set the default quotas for all normal users/groups/projects.
 (The actual root user is exempt from quota limits.)